core-wg/resource-directory/draft-ietf-core-resource-directory.md

 '`coap://[2001:db8:f0::1]` is hosting the resource `coap://[2001:db8:f0::1]/sensors/temp`, which is of the resource type "temperature" and can be accessed using the text/plain content format.'

-(The difference is whether `/` or `/.well-known/core` hosts the resources, which does not matter in this application; if it did, the endpoint would have been more explicit.
-Actually, /.well-known/core does NOT host the resource but stores a URI reference to the resource.)

 To complete the examples, the client could also query all resources hosted at the endpoint with the known endpoint name "simple-host1".
 A request to